Genusbiz/docs/developers/defining-an-app-model/common-concepts/advanced-expressions.md

 # Advanced expressions

-The Advanced Expressions in Genus App Platform are declarative, and you may express formulas consisting of functions, references to other fields or groups, static values (such as a number) and mathematical operators.
+The Advanced Expressions in Genus Apps are declarative, and you may express formulas consisting of functions, references to other fields or groups, static values (such as a number) and mathematical operators.

 All functions and values are members of a data type, and there are two kinds of members: